fairdataihub/SODA-for-SPARC-Docs/docs/miscellaneous/how-to/how-to-test-soda-without-a-pennsieve-account.md

 ### Testing this feature

 1. Navigate to the Prepare Dataset Step-by-Step feature of SODA.
 To get there from the home page of SODA, click the "Prepare Dataset Step-by-Step" button.
-2. Select the "Prepare and optionally share a new dataset" option.
+2. Select the "Prepare and share a new dataset" option.
 3. Follow the steps to prepare a dataset.
 You can save your progress at any time by clicking the "Save & Exit" button at the bottom right of the page.
 4. Once you have prepared your dataset, you can choose to generate it locally on your computer.
 You should have a SDS compliant dataset (or one that is very close in structure and metadata) on your computer.